 Pew Research dug deeper and found little growth on the most popular social platforms from 2019 to today.
 The reasons for such marked stagnancy are constantly being unpacked by researchers with no one clear reason or cosmic event explaining why.

 Though a powerful tool and a mainstay in our day-to-day lives for keeping up with friends and communities, social media might not be all it’s cracked up to be when it comes to growing a business.It’s time for ecommerce brands putting all their eggs in the social media basket to strategize and invest in other ways to reach, engage, and win over shoppers.

 Evolving an Ecommerce Brand Strategy with Social Media

-Let’s preface this with saying that social media isn’t the worst, and brands shouldn’t avoid it entirely.
+Let’s preface this with saying that social media isn’t the worst, and brands shouldn’t avoid it entirely, some go as far as outsourcing social media management.
 If you’re just starting in the world of ecommerce, social media is a great first step in your marketing strategy, especially if you haven’t narrowed down your target audience.

 With more than 240 million active social media users in the United States alone, marketers can use social media to begin market research, plant the seeds of brand awareness, and start up a community around their brand or mission.
 Plus, it’s definitely becoming a channel for product discovery and shopping.

 Common social platforms also provide a few advantages that other marketing tools do not for ecommerce marketers.